MicrosoftDocs/win32/desktop-src/TaskSchd/trigger-interfaces.md

 ---
 title: Trigger Interfaces
 description: The APIs that are used to manage triggers vary depending on the version of the Task Scheduler.
-However, in both cases these APIs enable you to create new triggers, retrieve and update existing triggers, and delete triggers that are no longer required. ms.assetid: '94c11f11-72e2-404f-b396-ab7b1be71942'
+However, in both cases these APIs enable you to create new triggers, retrieve and update existing triggers, and delete triggers that are no longer required. ms.assetid: 94c11f11-72e2-404f-b396-ab7b1be71942
+keywords:
-keywords: ["triggers Task Scheduler , interfaces", "triggers Task Scheduler , interfaces, described"]
+- triggers Task Scheduler , interfaces
+- triggers Task Scheduler , interfaces, described ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Trigger Interfaces